evanrosa/portfolio-v2/_posts/apache-spark-4-new-features-for-data-engineers.md

 > Apache Spark has long been the powerhouse behind batch processing, large-scale analytics, and streaming jobs.
 With Spark 4.0, it’s not just faster; it’s smarter, cleaner, and more developer-friendly.

-If you’ve ever built an ETL pipeline that chugs through terabytes of data, you know how crucial performance and flexibility are.
+If you’ve ever built an ETL pipeline that runs through terabytes of data, you know how crucial performance and flexibility are.
 Apache Spark 4.0 doubles down on both fronts, delivering new architecture paradigms, deeper SQL capabilities, and better tooling for developers.
 This isn’t just a version bump, it’s a foundational shift in how we think about distributed computing for data engineering.

 Let’s explore what Spark 4.0 brings to the table and why it’s worth your attention.